akds/DecoderTCR/README.md

 *Recall@K, the fraction of a TCR's true binders recovered in its top-K ranked peptides, averaged over 16 clones on the full library.
 Higher and steeper means fewer assays to catch the real hits.*

-DecoderTCR-ESMC recovers binders across nearly all clones; most baseline methods fail
-near zero (seen-in-training •, held-out ○).
+DecoderTCR-ESMC successfully recovers binders across nearly all clones, whereas most baseline methods remain near zero (seen-in-training •, held-out ○).
 Surfacing a TCR's true antigens from a large library introduces a new benchmark task, with a clear gain from scaling to 6B.

 ![PRP per-clonotype recall@100](results/figures/prp_per_clone_recall.png)